Press Release About Launching "FGM is not an Honor" Campaign

 Despite the governmental and non-governmental efforts to combat female genital mutilation (FGM) in Egypt, this heinous crime continues.
-According to the 2015 Egypt Health Issues Survey (DHS), 92% of Egyptian women who have been married from the age of 15 to 92 female are circumcised.
-In addition, we receive data and news regularly about deaths or complications that occur to girls as a result of their family’s practice of female genital mutilation.
-Moreover, doctors and some of the clergymen belonging to the Al-Azhar institution come out to defend FGM, analyze this heinous crime, and talk about the fact that this crime is (honorable for women).
+According to the 2015 Egypt Health Issues Survey (DHS), 92% of Egyptian women who have been married between the ages of 15 and 49 are circumcised.
+In addition, we regularly receive data and news about deaths or complications that occur to girls as a result of their family’s practice of female genital mutilation.
+Moreover, doctors and some of the clergymen belonging to the Al-Azhar institution came out to defend FGM, analyze this heinous crime, and talk about whether this crime is honorable for women.

-The previous statement encouraged Tadwein to send a question to the Egyptian Dar Al Iftaa that reads as follows:
+The previous statement prompted Tadwein for Gender Studies to submit a question to the Egyptian Dar Al Iftaa that reads as follows:

 (Is female circumcision a Sunnah of the Prophet, or is it forbidden by Sharia?)
 The fatwa came in response to the question bearing No. 66386 dated 30/5/2018, and its text is as follows:

-Circumcision of a woman is cutting the nucleus (the front part of the clitoris) of the female, and it is not obligatory in Islam, rather it is in the interest to prevent it because Islamic Sharia did not include an explicit text that necessitates female circumcision.
+Circumcision of a woman is cutting the nucleus (the front part of the clitoris) of the female and is not obligatory in Islam.
+Rather, it is better to prevent it because Islamic Sharia does not include an explicit text that necessitates female circumcision.
 It was not narrated from the Prophet – may God’s prayers and peace be upon him – that He circumcised his daughters – may God be pleased with them –

 Female circumcision is not an issue of asceticism and worship, but rather a normal medical issue – that is, the inheritance of customs, and reliance on the sayings and advice of doctors that approved this in its times and found out that it is harmful in other times.

-What is happening in Egypt and elsewhere, being named under “inheritance”, has nothing to do with religiosity, and in most of its practices.
+What is happening in Egypt and elsewhere, being named under “heritage”, has nothing to do with religiosity.
 It is considered aggression under the concept of “Shari’a”.
 Because it involves the victimization of the most sensitive part of the body, to the extent that this aggression requires a full parental penalty (the blood money) if it leads to its corruption, as established in the provisions of Sharia.

-Therefore, responding to the prohibition of circumcision is a matter that does not contradict the Shari’a, but rather the Shari’ah urges it, because of the previous clarification, and because of the harm that has been proven by the specialists, and God Almighty is the Highest and All-Knowing.
+Therefore, responding to the prohibition of circumcision is a matter that does not contradict the sharia, but is rather urged by the Shari, because of the previous clarification, and because of the harm that has been proven by the specialists, and God Almighty is the Highest and All-Knowing.

-Finally, the Tadawein for Gender Studies calls for the following:
+Finally, Tadwein for Gender Studies calls for the following:

 - We demand the Grand Imam, the Sheikh of Al-Azhar, to consider the fatwas and irresponsible statements of some of the faculty members at Al-Azhar University because of the reactionary messages they carry.